0wain/gmsv_dot_env/README.md

 A not-so-true-to-life implementation of a .env file for gmod.
 Place a .env at `./garrysmod/.env` and any variables set in it will be accessible from within Lua through the `env()` function.
 The file will require you to run `require("dot_env")` at the top of a config file.

-This does not respect ENVIRONMENT_VARIABLES defined outside of the .env.
-My intentions were (And always will be) to keep the context of the variables tight and strict, so they are only creatable through the .env file.
+This does not respect ENVIRONMENT_VARIABLES defined outside of the .env. ~My intentions were (And always will be) to keep the context of the variables tight and strict, so they are only creatable through the .env file.~ I change my mind (I was an idiot then), if you want to add this functionality please open a PR!

 Also, this will only work on server side.
 So if you require it inside a shared file, make sure to account for that.